nedw/esp8266-sensor-station/README.md

     ...etc...
 }
 ```
-You needn't include multiple SSIDs - simply have one line per SSID you are interested in connecting to.
+You needn't include multiple SSIDs - you can have just SSID line if you wish.

-_GPIO/I2C/ADC pins_
+### 2.2 GPIO/I2C/ADC pins

 The pin configuration for these is defined in `sensors.h` for both ESP8266 and ESP32.
 The following is an extract from the file showing the default settings that you may have to change: